GersonSR/comp20-group-project/README.md

 ### Date: October 28, 2016

 ## Problem Statement
-It's a difficult problem to find the shortest path between two points.
+It's a difficult problem to find the most efficient route between two points.
-Do you think you have what it takes to do as well as Google at guessing the shortest path between two real locations?
-Try our game and find out if you have a knack for solving the travelling salesman problem by inspection.
+Do you think you have what it takes to do as well as Google at guessing the best route between two real locations?
+Try our game and find out if you have a knack for solving the travelling salesman problem by inspection!

 ## Our Solution
 To implement this game, we will make use of the Google maps API, the Google